fogfish/fogfish.github.io/_posts/2019-08-10-adhoc-polymorphism-in-typescript.md

 ---
 layout: post
 title:  Ad-Hoc polymorphism in TypeScript with implicit context
+description: |
+  Ad-hoc polymorphism occurs when a function is defined over several different types acting in a different way for each type.
+The post defines a pattern of ad-hoc polymorphism implementation with TypeScript and makes its comparison with Scala's implicit technique.
 ---

 # Ad-hoc polymorphism in TypeScript with implicit context.